-An education at a Perth Government school will give your child the best education possible.
+An education at a Western Australian government school will give your child the best education possible.

 The Western Australian Certificate of Education (WACE)